-The Drug-Free Workplace Act does not require drug testing.
-However, violation by an employee of any prohibitions set forth in the above statement will be grounds for disciplinary action up to and including termination, and may have legal consequences.
+Violation by an employee of any prohibitions set forth in the above statement will be grounds for disciplinary action up to and including termination, and may have legal consequences.
+As a Government of Guam employee you may be require to have a drug test.

-Note that consuming alcohol on campus without prior approval from the appropriate administrator, and intoxication on campus are grounds for adverse action (BOR/AFT Agreement).
+Note that consuming alcohol on campus without prior approval from the appropriate administrator, and intoxication on campus are grounds for adverse action (BOR/AFT Agreement Art.
+X, E).